 • All non-rail transportation and transfers by deluxe motor coach

 • Rail journeys aboard Sacramento River Train, Skunk Train, Napa Valley Wine Train and Roaring Camp Railroad

-• Sights - California Railroad Museum, Rodney Strong Winery, Grgich Hills Winery, Monterey Bay Aquarium, Yosemite National Park, Railtown 1897 State Historic Park and Marshall Gold Discovery State Historic Park
+• Sights - California Railroad Museum, Rodney Strong Winery, Grgich Hills Winery, city tour of San Francisco, Monterey Bay Aquarium, Yosemite National Park, Railtown 1897 State Historic Park and Marshall Gold Discovery State Historic Park

 • Entry fees for all national parks and attractions as per itinerary

 Please note: This tour requires average physical activity.
 Participants should be in good health, able to climb stairs and walk reasonable distances, possibly over uneven ground or unpaved trails.
 Pre-tour and post-tour nights are also available.
 Inquire at time of booking.